kassaaaaa/sg-kassandra/docs/fase-2-plan/PRD.md

 ### Functional Requirements

 **General & System**
 *   FR001: The system shall provide role-based access control for Guest, Customer, Instructor, and Manager roles.
+(Scope: MVP)
 *   FR002: The system shall allow users to register for Customer, Instructor, or Manager accounts with email verification.
+(Scope: MVP)
 *   FR003: The system shall allow registered users to log in.
+(Scope: MVP)
 *   FR004: The system shall integrate with a weather API to fetch real-time weather data for scheduling.
+(Scope: MVP)
 *   FR005: The system's intelligent scheduling engine shall consider student skill level, weather suitability, and instructor load balancing when assigning instructors.
+(Dependencies: FR004, FR019) (Scope: MVP)
 *   FR006: The system shall automatically send email and SMS notifications to all relevant parties (customer, instructor, manager) for booking confirmations, changes, and cancellations.
+(Scope: MVP)
 *   FR007: The system shall send automatic lesson reminders to customers and instructors (e.g., 24 hours prior).
+(Scope: MVP)
 *   FR008: The system shall perform an overlap check to prevent an individual instructor from creating conflicting entries on their own calendar.
+(Scope: MVP)

 **Guest & Customer**
 *   FR009: Unregistered guests shall be able to start the booking process by providing contact information at the final confirmation step.
+(Scope: MVP)
 *   FR010: Customers shall be able to filter available lessons by skill level, lesson type, and date.
+(Scope: MVP)
 *   FR011: Customers shall be shown a booking summary with assigned instructor, date, time, location, and weather summary before confirming.
+(Scope: MVP)
 *   FR012: Customers must accept cancellation, rebooking, and refund/credit policies before confirming a booking.
 These policies must be clearly displayed.
+(Scope: MVP)
 *   FR013: Customers shall receive a confirmation screen with a booking reference number after a successful booking.
+(Scope: MVP)
 *   FR014: Customers shall be able to manage system-initiated rebooking proposals (e.g., due to weather) via a dedicated link sent by email.
+(Scope: MVP)
 *   FR015: Registered customers shall have a dashboard to view their upcoming and past lessons.
+(Scope: MVP)

 **Instructor**
 *   FR016: Instructors shall be able to create and manage a professional profile including certifications, lesson types they can teach, and availability preferences.
+(Scope: MVP)
 *   FR017: Instructors shall have a dashboard displaying a summary of today's and upcoming lessons, and current weather.
+(Scope: MVP)
 *   FR018: Instructors shall be able to view and manage their schedule on an interactive calendar with month, week, day, and agenda views.
+(Scope: MVP)
 *   FR019: Instructors shall be able to add, modify, or remove their availability and block off personal time and recurrence (e.g., every Monday, weekly, bi-weekly).
+(Scope: MVP)
 *   FR020: Instructors shall be able to create new lessons for new or existing students.
+(Scope: MVP)
 *   FR021: Instructors shall be able to rebook or cancel lessons from their calendar.
+(Scope: MVP)

 **Manager**
 *   FR022: Managers shall be able to configure school-wide settings, including weather parameters, lesson types, and the school logo.
+(Scope: MVP)
 *   FR023: Managers shall have a dashboard with an operational overview, instructor availability summary, and rebooking alerts.
+(Scope: MVP)
 *   FR024: Managers shall be able to view a master calendar with filtering options for instructors and lesson types.
+(Scope: MVP)
 *   FR025: Managers shall be able to manually add, edit, or cancel any booking in the system.
+(Scope: MVP)
 *   FR026: Managers shall be able to manually assign or reassign instructors to lessons, overriding any suggestions from the intelligent scheduling engine.
+(Scope: MVP)
 *   FR027: The system shall alert managers to lessons impacted by bad weather and propose rebooking solutions.
+(Scope: MVP)
 *   FR028: Managers shall be able to view, search, and filter a list of all customers and manage their profiles.
+(Scope: MVP)
 *   FR029: Managers shall be able to send broadcast or direct messages to customers and instructors.
+(Scope: MVP)

 **Risk Mitigation & Edge Cases**
 *   FR030: The system must have a fallback mechanism in case the primary weather API is unavailable, such as using a secondary API or cached data.
+(Scope: MVP)
 *   FR031: The scheduling engine's logic must be transparent and configurable by the Manager, with an option for manual override.
+(Scope: MVP)
 *   FR032: The system must log all outgoing notifications and provide a way to monitor their delivery status.
+(Scope: MVP)
 *   FR033: The system should implement rate limiting or a CAPTCHA on the guest booking form to prevent abuse.
+(Scope: MVP)
 *   FR034: Rebooking links sent to users must be single-use and expire after a configurable amount of time to ensure security.
+(Scope: MVP)
 *   FR035: The system shall provide clear validation and warnings when a Manager configures settings outside of normal parameters.
+(Scope: MVP)
 *   FR036: All automated rebookings must require a final confirmation from a Manager before notifications are sent to customers.
+(Scope: MVP)
 *   FR037: The system shall allow a Manager to mark a lesson as 'Instructor No-Show' and trigger an emergency re-assignment or cancellation workflow.
+(Scope: MVP)
 *   FR038: The system shall allow an Instructor or Manager to mark a booking as 'Customer No-Show', and this status should be logged for reporting and potential billing.
+(Scope: MVP)
 *   FR039: The system shall allow an Instructor to end a lesson prematurely and log the actual duration, with a note explaining the reason (e.g., "Ended after 45 mins due to high wind").
+(Scope: MVP)
 *   FR040: The system shall support the creation of multi-session bookings (e.g., a 3-day clinic) for a single student or group.
+(Scope: MVP)

 ### Non-Functional Requirements